 Top Cards for Balance Transfers

-- Chase Slate® – This card is my favorite of all the balance transfer credit cards because it’s the only one on the market offering 0% APR on the balance transfer, in addition to no balance transfer fee!
+1. Chase Slate® - This card is my favorite of all the balance transfer credit cards because it’s the only one on the market offering 0% intro APR on the balance transfer, in addition to no balance transfer fee!
 That’s right; if you perform a balance transfer in the first 60 days of card membership, you pay no fees for the transfer, which is usually 3% or $5.
-Chase Slate offers 0% APR on purchases and balance transfers for 15 months and comes with no annual fee.
+Chase Slate offers 0% intro APR on purchases and balance transfers for 15 months and comes with no annual fee.
 The ongoing APR is 15.74% - 24.49% Variable.

-- Citi® Diamond Preferred® Card –Another Citi card, the Citi Diamond preferred Card now comes with pin and chip technology and also offers one of the longest intro periods; 21 months of 0% interest on both purchases and balance transfers.
+3. Citi® Diamond Preferred® Card –Another Citi card, the Citi Diamond preferred Card now comes with pin and chip technology and also offers one of the longest intro periods; 21 months of 0% interest on both purchases and balance transfers.
 It does come with a balance transfer fee of 3%, but that’s certainly better than paying 18.99% in interest on the balance transfer, which some cards charge.
-Unlike the Citi Simplicity Card, the Citi Diamond Preferred card is a little different than the Citi Simplicity card because cardholders can earn Citi Easy Deals for purchases made with the card and then redeem points for on-line deals.
+Unlike the Citi Simplicity Card, the Citi Diamond Preferred card comes with free access to FICO® Scores.

 Top Cards for Earning Rewards on all Purchases

-- Citi® Double Cash Card – 18 month BT offer -This is a new credit card on the market that wasn’t around last holiday season.
+1. Citi® Double Cash Card – 18 month BT offer -This is a new credit card on the market that wasn't around last holiday season.
 This card will only earn you 1% cash back on purchases, but you will earn another 1% cash back when you pay your card balance off.
 So, you basically earn 1% cash back twice, which is why this card made the list.
 Rewards can be redeemed in increments of $25 as statement credits, gift cards, or checks, or you can share them with friends.

-- Capital One® Venture® Rewards Card -Earns cardholders a standard 2 miles per dollar spent on all net purchases.
+2. Capital One® Venture® Rewards Credit Card -Earns cardholders a standard 2 miles per dollar spent on all net purchases.
 Miles never expire and there’s no limit to the number of rewards you can earn.
 Miles can be redeemed for travel, cash, gift cards, brand-name merchandise, and more.

 Featured Credit Cards for Earning Cash Back

-- Chase Freedom®-This rewards card has long been considered one of the best rewards credit cards, earning cardholders an average of $362 per year.
-New cardholders can earn $100 cash back after making $500 in purchases in the first 3 months.
+1. Chase Freedom®-This rewards card has long been considered one of the best cashback credit cards, 2015, earning cardholders an average of $362 per year.
+New cardholders can earn $150 cash back after making $500 in purchases in the first 3 months.
 Cardholders will enjoy 5% cash back all year long on net purchases in popular rotating categories, such as on gas, groceries, entertainment, and retail purchases.
 Bonus cash back is valid on up to $1,500 each quarter.
 All other purchases will earn you 1% cash back.

-- BankAmericard Cash Rewards™ Credit Card-This cash back credit card will earn cardholders an average of $314 annually.
-You get 3% cash back on gas and 2% cash back at grocery stores (for the first $1,500 in combined grocery store and gas purchases each quarter).
+2. BankAmericard Cash Rewards™ Credit Card-This cash back credit card will earn cardholders an average of $314 annually.
+You get 3% cash back on gas and 2% cash back at grocery stores/wholesale clubs (for the first $2,500 in combined grocery store and gas purchases each quarter).
 All other purchases will earn 1% cash back and there is no annual fee.

 Longest 0% Introductory Credit Card Offers